The American Association of Orthodontists recommends that children should be evaluated by an orthodontist by the age of 7.

 What is early treatment?

-Early treatment, often called phase one, or interceptive orthodontic treatment, is limited orthodontic treatment initiated before all of the permanent teeth have erupted.
+Early treatment, often called Phase I, or interceptive orthodontic treatment, is limited orthodontic treatment initiated before all of the permanent teeth have erupted.
 It is typically started between the ages of six and ten and it usually lasts for one year or less.
 Early orthodontic treatment often results in a simpler, shorter comprehensive phase of treatment in the future once all of the permanent teeth have erupted.
 Early treatment presents the opportunity to:

 - influence jaw growth